TuanUR/cross-blockchain-token-swap/README.md

 npm install truffle-assertions
 ```

-#### ganache
+#### Ganache (Local Ethereum blockchain)

-To test the cross chain swap, make sure to launch two ganache blockchains and set one network ID to 8545 and the other to 7545
+To test the cross chain swap, make sure to launch two ganache blockchains and set one port number to 7545 and the other to 8545:

+RPC SERVER of the first ganache chain
+HTTP://127.0.0.1:7545

+RPC SERVER of the second ganache chain
+HTTP://127.0.0.1:8545

-To run the truffle test on ganache, run the command for a specific test (at this point truffle does not support running tests in one of the repositories)
+To run the truffle test on ganache, run the command for a specific test (at this point truffle does not support running all of the tests in one of the repositories)
 ```
 $ truffle test ./test/ganache/htlc.js --network development